wollisellis/IC/docs/Publicacao_Tese.md

 11. Souza, D. B., Del Coso, J., Casonatto, J., & Polito, M. D. (2017).
 Dietary Supplement Use by Competitive Female Futsal Players.
 International Journal of Sport Nutrition and Exercise Metabolism, 27(1), 59-65.

+12. Institute of Medicine.
+(2001).
+Caffeine for the Sustainment of Mental Task Performance: Formulations for Military Operations.
+Washington, DC: The National Academies Press.
+13. U.S. Department of Agriculture.
+FoodData Central.
+Retrieved May 2025, from https://fdc.nal.usda.gov/
+14. European Food Safety Authority (EFSA).
+(2018).
+Opinion on the safety of caffeine.
+EFSA Journal, 16(8), 5399.
+15. Red Bull GmbH.
+(2024).
+Nutrition Information: Red Bull Energy Drink.
+Retrieved May 2025, from https://www.redbull.com/
+16. Monster Energy Company.
+(2024).
+Nutrition Facts: Monster Energy.
+Retrieved May 2025, from https://www.monsterenergy.com/
+17. Nestlé Brasil.
+(2024).
+Nescafé Classic: Informações Nutricionais.
+Retrieved May 2025, from https://www.nestle.com.br/
+18. National Coffee Association USA.
+(2023).
+Coffee Drinking Trends.
+Retrieved May 2025, from https://www.ncausa.org/
+19. The Coca-Cola Company.
+(2024).
+Coca-Cola Classic: Ingredients and Nutrition Facts.
+Retrieved May 2025, from https://www.coca-cola.com/
+20. Associação Brasileira da Indústria de Chocolate (ABIC).
+(2023).
+Caderno Técnico de Chocolate: Teores de Cafeína.
+São Paulo: ABIC.

+21. Mann, H. B., & Whitney, D. R. (1947).
+On a Test of whether one of two Random Variables is Stochastically Larger than the Other.
+The Annals of Mathematical Statistics, 18(1), 50–60.
+22. Kruskal, W. H., & Wallis, W. A. (1952).
+Use of Ranks in One-Criterion Variance Analysis.
+Journal of the American Statistical Association, 47(260), 583–621.
+23. Shapiro, S. S., & Wilk, M. B. (1965).
+An Analysis of Variance Test for Normality (Complete Samples).
+Biometrika, 52(3–4), 591–611.
+24. Spearman, C. (1904).
+The Proof and Measurement of Association Between Two Things.
+The American Journal of Psychology, 15(1), 72–101.
+25. Virtanen, P., et al. (2020).
+SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python.
+Nature Methods, 17(3), 261–272.
+26. Dinno, A. (2017). scikit-posthocs: Pairwise Multiple Comparison Tests in Python.
+Journal of Open Source Software, 2(13), 254.

 ## Apêndices (Opcional)

 ## Apêndice A: Questionário Completo